xankz/idkwtr/README.md

-# nibo
+# idkwtr

-nibo is a fiction-writing app heavily inspired by Wattpad.
+idkwtr is a fiction-writing app heavily inspired by Wattpad.

 ## Dependencies